Why Weißensee and Karlshorst are the new districts of the future

 Karlshorst: The location that speaks for itself

-When it comes to locations of the future, many people think of hip new developments or undeveloped outlying areas.
+When it comes to future locations, many people think of trendy new developments or undeveloped peripheral areas.
 Karlshorst is different.
-Karlshorst doesn't need a grand narrative – it has its own history.
+Karlshorst doesn't need a grand narrative—it has its own history.

-The district has exactly the qualities that will determine quality of life in the coming years:
+The district has exactly the characteristics that will determine the quality of living in the coming years:

-- A high quality of life thanks to established neighborhood structures and an urban yet relaxed atmosphere.
+- A high quality of life thanks to established neighborhood structures and an urban but relaxed atmosphere.

 - A real neighborhood, not just a cluster of new buildings, but a mature environment with schools, daycare centers, and local amenities.

 While Berlin debates the future of living, it already exists here.
-Karlshorst shows that not every location has to be artificially invented to work.
+Karlshorst shows that not every location has to be artificially invented in order to function.

 The city center is losing its status as a natural place to live.
 Central locations remain expensive and prestigious, but life is increasingly shifting to neighborhoods where you can really live.
 The city center is increasingly becoming a meeting place, a business location, a stage for representation—but no longer automatically the center of life.